atsushieno/aap-lv2/README.md

 For LV2, mda-lv2, and guitarix, the `make` step lets it download from the release tarballs.

 For sfizz, it directly references its own `CMakeLists.txt` from `build.gradle`, but also downloads the binary buidls of `libsndfile` and its dependencies.

-For fluidsynth, it directly downloads Android binary builds from the fluidsynth CI builds.

 ### directory structure conversion